waxbetty/Sushi-fork-1/readme.md

 ### Class 3 Homework

-1. reimplement the entire JavaScript for the popover, pay attention to the document provided in the read me
-1. fix the css for the closer button
-1. fix the JavaScript so the # links jump to the top of the page
+1. use JavaScript to toggle the value of `aria-hidden` when the modal is shown or hidden.
+(Hint: use `document.querySelector` to select the modal and then use `setAttribute` to set the value of `aria-hidden`.)
 1. check your git install and configure it using the two Github links below or try [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+1. use CSS to style the page so that it looks better.
+You may examine the two files I showed (ver1.html and ver2.html) in the `other > home-work-samples` directory for inspiration.

 Use you newly acquired CSS and HTML skills to improve the design the restaurant review page so that it looks better.
 You may examine the two files I showed (ver1.html and ver2.html) in the `other > home-work-samples` directory for inspiration.